 The preliminary qualifying examination consists of two parts, a written exam and an oral exam.
 The goal of the qualifying exam is to test the student's ability to think broadly and critically about science.
 This involves an assessment of the student's general and specific knowledge base, the student's ability to formulate testable hypotheses, to predict experimental outcomes based on these hypotheses and to consider alternative interpretations and approaches to specific scientific questions.
 The written component will consist of the student preparing a detailed and specific thesis proposal written in the format of a grant application.
-The proposal length should be between 6-10 pages (excluding references) and should follow these guidelines with respect to content and organization:
+The proposal length should follow the current NIH F31 format.
+Outline of the sections as below may be used as a general reference point: